 The network is a multi-agency work group which studies the spread, growth and development of drug abuse in Maine and its communities.
 Network members share information they routinely collect.
 Also, qualitative data is collected from a variety of key informants to particularly identify emerging trends.
 The CESN meets periodically to review data, make connections, and draw conclusions about drug abuse.

-From 2004 to 2010, OSA received funding from the federal Substance Abuse and Mental Health Services Administration (SAMHSA) to perform epidemiological work as part of the Strategic Prevention Framework State Incentive Grant (SPF SIG).
-This work was supported by a workgroup called State Epidemiological Workgroup, which later was called the State Epidemiological and Outcomes Workgroup (SEOW).
-The SPF SIG aimed to use public health research and evidence-based prevention programs to build capacity within states and the prevention field.
+In 2004, OSA received funding from the federal Behavioral Health Administration (OBHA) to perform epidemiological work as part of the Strategic Prevention Framework State Incentive Grant (SPF SIG).
+The SPF SIG aims to use public health research and evidence-based prevention programs to build capacity within states and the prevention field.

-To better address the need for statewide information about substance use and abuse, the CESN and SEOW joined efforts in 2008.
-The following agencies provide data and resources to support these efforts:
+To better address the need for statewide information about substance use and abuse, the CESN and SPF SIG joined efforts in 2008.
+Multiple agencies provide data and resources to support these efforts:

 Substance Abuse Trends in Maine (statewide):